Picovoice/orca/README.md

 ## Overview

+### Single synthesis & streaming input synthesis

 ### Text input

-Orca accepts the 26 lowercase (a-z) and 26 uppercase (A-Z) letters of the English alphabet, as well as common punctuation marks.
+Orca accepts the 26 lowercase (a-z) and 26 uppercase (A-Z) letters of the English alphabet, numbers, basic symbols, as well as common punctuation marks.
 You can get a list of all supported characters by calling the `valid_characters()` method provided in the Orca SDK you are using.
 Pronunciations of characters or words not supported by this list can be achieved with [custom pronunciations](#custom-pronunciations).